-Regularly updated versions of the NVIDIA Base Command Manager 11 manuals are available on updated clusters by default at /cm/shared/docs/cm.
+Regularly updated versions of the NVIDIA Base Command Manager 10 manuals are available on updated clusters by default at /cm/shared/docs/cm.
 The latest updates are always online at https://docs.nvidia.com/base-command-manager.

-- The Administrator Manual describes the general management of the cluster. - The Installation Manual describes installation procedures for a basic cluster. - The User Manual describes the user environment and how to submit jobs for the end user. - The Cloudbursting Manual describes how to deploy the cloud capabilities of the cluster. - The Developer Manual has useful information for developers who would like to program with BCM. - The Edge Manual describes how to deploy BCM Edge with BCM. - The Containerization Manual describes how to manage containers with BCM. - The NVIDIA Mission Control Manual describes NVIDIA Mission Control capabilities and integration with BCM.
+- The Administrator Manual describes the general management of the cluster. - The Installation Manual describes installation procedures for a basic cluster. - The User Manual describes the user environment and how to submit jobs for the end user. - The Cloudbursting Manual describes how to deploy the cloud capabilities of the cluster. - The Developer Manual has useful information for developers who would like to program with BCM. - The Edge Manual describes how to deploy BCM Edge with BCM. - The Machine Learning Manual describes how to install and configure machine learning capabilities with BCM. - The Containerization Manual describes how to manage containers with BCM.